-Connect with Microsoft Entra ID authentication
+Connect to Azure SQL Database using Microsoft Entra ID

 • Microsoft Entra MFA